magic-akari/lrc-maker/README.md

 ## What is this

-This repository is a tool which helps you create your lrc file.
+This is a tool for creating scrolling lrc files, which refers to text with time tags.

 ## Why lrc-maker

-It's hard to find a user-friendly and cross-platform tool to create lrc.
-So I made one myself.
+I'm not satisfied with the existing tools, they can't be used across platforms.
+So I have created one by myself.

 ## How to use

-Open [lrc-maker][lrc maker] to start.
+Click [lrc-maker][lrc maker] to start.
 You can add the link to browser bookmark.
-It is easy to use.
-Drag and drop the file in the page to load an audio file.
-Use the arrow key and space key to insert the timestamp.
+Drag and drop the file in the page to load it and use the arrow key and space key to insert the timestamp.

 Development branch links: